-The CDC recommends that everyone 2 years and older wear a cloth face covering that covers their nose and mouth in public settings where other social distancing measures are difficult to maintain (e.g., grocery stores and pharmacies), especially in areas of significant community-based transmission.
+The U.S. Centers for Disease Control and Prevention (CDC) recommends that everyone 2 years of age and older wear a cloth face covering that covers their nose and mouth in public settings where other social distancing measures are difficult to maintain (e.g., grocery stores and pharmacies), especially in areas of significant community-based transmission.

 For more information about face coverings/masks and how to make your own, visit the CDC’s website.

 More specifics on face coverings from the Michigan Department of Health and Human Services can be found here.

 Until a significant portion of our population is vaccinated, we will all need to continue some preventative measures such as wearing masks, social distancing, and handwashing to reduce the spread of COVID-19 in our communities.
 Our best protection from COVID-19 is to complete the vaccine series.